Global-Data-Plane/sdtp/docs/sdml.md

 The following example shows the key features of SDML.
 This table is taken from Florence' Nightingale's famous 1854-1855 dataset investigating the causes of death in the Crimean War
 ```
 {
-  "name": "nightingale",
-  "table": {
   "type": "RowTable",
   "schema": [
     {"name": "Month_number", "type": "number"},
     {"name": "Date", "type": "date"},
     {"name": "Year", "type": "number"},
     {"name": "Month", "type": "string"},
     {"name": "Army", "type": "number"},
     {"name": "Disease", "type": "number"},
     {"name": "Wounds", "type": "number"},
     {"name": "Other", "type": "number"},
     {"name": "Disease.rate", "type": "number"},
     {"name": "Wounds.rate", "type": "number"},
     {"name": "Other.rate", "type": "number"}
   ],
   "rows": [
     [1, "1854-04-01", 1854, "Apr", 8571, 1, 0, 5, 1.4, 7]
     ...
   ]
 }
-}
 ```
-This file describes a table named `nightingale` with 11 columns and one row per month.
+This file describes a tablewith 11 columns and one row per month.
 Each row in `row` section of the table has exactly 11 entries, and the type of the kth column lines up with the type of the kth row.

 ## SDML Table Structure
-Each SDML table has two required top-level fields: `name`, the table name, and `table`, which describes the table.  `name` is an arbitrary string; `table` is a dictionary, with the following fields:
+Each SDML table  is a dictionary, with the following fields:
 - `schema`: this is a list of objects, each of which _must_ have two fields:
     - `name`: a string with the name of the column
     - `type`: the type of the column, which is one of the supported SDML types (see below)
 - `type`: this is a string, which describes the _type_ of the table.
 The type is the source of the table rows; see the list of supported table types below.
 The type of the table determines the remaining fields in the table dictionary.

-Note that the top level, `table` field and `schema` entries all admit the possibility of non-required fields, which are open to convention for specific purposes.
+Note that the top level, ` `schema` entries all admit the possibility of non-required fields, which are open to convention for specific purposes.
 One common purpose is metadata of various sorts: the units for a specific column; column relationships (e.g., one column is an error bar for another); collection method or purpose of a table; etc.  While it is assumed that these additional fields will in general be strings, there is no requirement that they be strings.

  ### Table Types
  A table type describes  the source of the rows of the table.
 The goal of SDML is to capture the ways that data today is represented.
 These include: